 Though Aruba may well be considered one of the safest islands that you can visit in the Caribbean, that doesn’t mean that you can walk around this place without a care in the world like it’s some kind of Caribbean theme park.
-Real people live here and real stuff happens – and low crime doesn’t mean no crime – so to help you out we’ve got together some of our very best safety tips for travelling to Aruba…
+Real people live here and real stuff happens – and low crime doesn’t mean no crime – so to help you out I’ve got together some of my very best safety tips for travelling to Aruba…

 - Make sure you always have ID – it’s Dutch law; a copy of your passport will suffice.

 - Drugs are illegal – even though there is a presence on the island steer clear; contributing to this issue is not smart.

 - Don’t litter! – you shouldn’t anyway – responsible and sustainable travel is key – but it’s against the law and this law is super enforced.
 Don’t even drop cigarette butts!

 - Make sure your vaccines are all up to date – typhoid and Hepatitis A, for example.

-- Take steps to protect yourself from mosquito bites – as we said, the Zika virus is present here, so cover up at dusk and use repellent with DEET.
+- Take steps to protect yourself from mosquito bites – as I said, the Zika virus is present here, so cover up at dusk and use repellent with DEET.

 - If you’re pregnant (or planning to be pregnant) be careful – get professional advice before you go because Zika is dangerous.